What we offer

 The Elysian Education provision

-Elysian School will take learners aged 11-16 and uses the farm setting to deliver formal education and therapy.
+the Elysian Education provision will take learners aged 11-16 and uses the farm setting to deliver formal education and therapy.
 Like the EOTAS and therapeutic placements, learners take part in a range of activities, and structured sessions on the farm, with structured learning sessions where their individual learning and education plans are integrated into a whole range of creative learning projects, sessions and activities on the farm.
 A core curriculum is provided for all learners.

 Each learner has their own personalised curriculum of therapeutic education built around their specific needs designed to help them get the most out of education.
 Where appropriate, and through discussion with the learner, parents/carers and the school, learners will be able to study for a wide range of qualifications and accreditations including GCSE equivalents.
 The level at which learners’ study will constantly be assessed to ensure that there is the correct balance of nurture, support, and challenge.